 Good Hotel Guide Review

-2 lounges, dining room, free Wi-Fi, ¼-acre garden, drying facilities, parking, bicycle storage,
+2 lounges, dining room, ¼-acre garden, drying facilities, bicycle storage.

 in dining room, lounge.

 per room B&B single £96–£98, double £96–£125.
 Dinner £25 (2 courses).
 2-night min. stay in peak season.